dankinsoid/swift-remote-configs/README.md

 ```
 Where `value(for key: String)` is a function that returns a value for a given key.

-Instructing SwiftRemoteConfigs to use your remote configs backend as the one the whole application (including all libraries) should use is very simple:
+Instructing SwiftRemoteConfigs to use your configs backend as the one the whole application (including all libraries) should use is very simple:

 ```swift
 ConfigsSystem.bootstrap(MyRemoteConfigs())